 For each query you write, you want to follow these steps:

-Once you establish which table you will start with in the PLAN clause, you must determine how to read the remaining tables.

 Establish which table you will start with in the PLAN clause.

 Now, you need to determine how to read the remaining tables.
 Start by defining which tables can be linked to the table in the PLAN clause and by what field.
 Common field names often end in _ID or _CD.